-Plagiarism protection – measures of an all-present danger of product piracy
+Plagiarism protection – measures of an all-present danger

 Every tenth German company has been a victim of product piracy at least once in the last five years.
 Particularly affected: The textile industry and mechanical and plant engineering.
 Around 8 billion euros in damage is caused annually by product piracy in the mechanical and plant engineering sector alone.
 But the damage goes far beyond financial losses, in some cases posing major security risks.